 Here are some ideas that may be helpful to start getting your muscles to relax and decrease pain with sex.
-And did you know we have another blog post that dives a bit deeper into some things you can be doing if you experience pain with sex.
+Did you know we have another blog post that dives a bit deeper into some things you can be doing if you experience pain with sex?
 Check it out here.

 - Practice belly breathing daily.
-Slowly inhale and puff your belly outward and exhale slowly let it fall.
+Slowly inhale and puff your belly outward and exhale slowly while letting it fall.
 Performing this technique for 5 minutes once to twice a day can help your pelvic muscles relax and decrease overall tension in your body.